 In Bhutan, you’ll be doing a fair amount of hiking, with the climax being Tiger’s Nest, of course.
-I’d heard of summer rains in Bhutan makes hiking a lot more challenging.
-We were blessed with great weather during our hikes!
+I’d heard of summer rains in Bhutan which makes hiking a lot more challenging in summer.
+We were blessed with great weather in Bhutan’s winter during our hikes!

 View this post on Instagram

-- Don’t use iOS Weather app to check the weather.
+- Don’t bother using iOS Weather app to check the weather.
 For some reason, iPhone’s weather forecast of Bhutan isn’t accurate.
 It gives a crazily much-colder temperature forecast, especially for Paro and Punakha.
 Use AccuWeather instead.

 - On another note, take the temperature forecast with a pinch of salt.
 In each area of Bhutan, you’ll be at varying altitudes, which means the temperature also varies.
 As mentioned, always keep a good jacket by your side!

-- As with winter, the air in Bhutan in winter is very dry.
-Bring a good skin moisturiser and hand-cream.
-Read my skincare tips to survive winter!
+- The air in Bhutan during winter can be very dry.
+Bring a good facial moisturizer, a deeply moisturizing body lotion, hand-cream, lip-balm.
+Read my skincare moisturizing tips to survive winter!

 - Photography can be quite a challenge because of the brightness, so take note!
 All my none-iPhone photos in this post were taken using a Fujifilm X-T20 camera.